-After everything being set, you can now move into action.
-Repotting snake plants is another easier part of taking regular care of.
+After everything is set, you can now move into action.
+Repotting snake plants is another easier part of taking regular care.
 Keeping everything near your hands follow the steps below:

-To find a L or J-shaped protrusion from the main plant, you must first remove the soil.
+To find an L or J-shaped protrusion from the main plant, you must first remove the soil.
 Using a sharp knife, we’ll cut away the pup, which is a fleshy white rhizome.